-The new Sole F65 treadmill upgrades several features of the base F63 but keeps cost in line by eliminating a few of the extras, making it a great choice in the price category, especially when on sale at around $1299.
+The new Sole F65 treadmill improves upon several features of the popular base F63 but keeps cost in line, making it a great choice in the price category, especially when on sale at around $1299.

 Let's look at some of the best features...

 Many reviews of the Sole F65 treadmill have noticed the obvious - that this folding treadmill is a good machine for the price point that tweaks some of the features of their incredibly popular F63.

 This is an excellent treadmill if you're looking for Sole quality but simply can't spend $2000 or more for in-home workouts.
 Reviewers love the beefed-up, 3.25 hp continuous duty motor and they appreciate the slightly increased weight capacity at 350 pounds.

 A few users noticed a definite difference in performance, attributing a smoother run to the generously sized 2.5" rollers.
 The only reservation some users have had is a familiar one with the Sole treadmill lineup - a lack of variety in the number of programs or routines.

 Although ten is respectable, there are other treadmills at this price point that offer more variety.

 Still, you get a lot of great features on the F65: a large, well-conditioned deck, a 350-lb weight capacity, a nice display, up to 15 levels of incline, wireless heart rate monitor included for free and a generous warranty.

 One of the newest features on the Sole F65 is Bluetooth technology which allows for workout tracking.
 This is something that users have wanted for quiet some time, as more and more companies, such as NordicTrack, offer tracking and a host of other interactivity on their treadmills and ellipticals.